blakeNaccarato/wikiman/README.md

 ## Example

 See the [wiki for Wikiman itself] to see the wiki that results from the usage example [detailed later on].
-Note the Table of Contents in pages that are not empty.
+Note the Table of Contents in the Home page.
 Also note the dynamic tree navigation in the sidebar and relative navigation in footers.

 [wiki for Wikiman itself]: https://github.com/blakeNaccarato/wikiman/wiki